robinweser/react-look/docs/GettingStarted.md

 ## 9. Server-side rendering
 Look also fully supports server-side rendering with minimal additional configuration.<br>
-You basically just need to pass the users `userAgent` with the `lookConfig` to be able to prefix correctly.
+You basically just need to pass the users `userAgent` with the `LookRoot` config to be able to prefix correctly.
 This is most likely done directly within the request. <br>
 e.g. [universal example](../demo/server.js) (`npm run demo:universal`) using an [express](http://expressjs.com/) server:
 ```javascript
 const serverConfig = Presets['react-dom']